 - [A] 105.1 Modifications.
-Whenever there are practical difficulties involved in carrying out the provisions of this code, the code official shall have the authority to grant modifications for individual cases upon application of the owner or owner's representative, provided that the code official shall first find that special individual reason makes the strict letter of this code impractical and the modification is in compliance with the intent and purpose of this code and does not lessen health, life and fire safety requirements.
+Where there are practical difficulties involved in carrying out the provisions of this code, the code official shall have the authority to grant modifications for individual cases upon application of the owner or owner's authorized agent, provided that the code official shall first find that special individual reason makes the strict letter of this code impractical and the modification is in compliance with the intent and purpose of this code and does not lessen health, life and fire safety requirements.
 The details of action granting modifications shall be recorded and entered in the files of the mechanical inspection department. - [A] 105.2 Alternative materials, methods, equipment and appliances.
 The provisions of this code are not intended to prevent the installation of any material or to prohibit any method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-An alternative material or method of construction shall be approved where the code official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety. - [A] 105.2.1 Research reports.
+An alternative material or method of construction shall be approved where the code official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
+Where the alternative material, design or method of construction is not approved, the code official shall respond in writing, stating the reasons the alternative was not approved. - [A] 105.2.1 Research reports.
 Supporting data, where necessary to assist in the approval of materials or assemblies not specifically provided for in this code, shall consist of valid research reports from approved sources. - [A] 105.3 Required testing.
-Whenever there is insufficient evidence of compliance with the provisions of this code, or evidence that a material or method does not conform to the requirements of this code, or in order to substantiate claims for alternative materials or methods, the code official shall have the authority to require tests as evidence of compliance to be made at no expense to the jurisdiction. - [A] 105.3.1 Test methods.
+Where there is insufficient evidence of compliance with the provisions of this code, or evidence that a material or method does not conform to the requirements of this code, or in order to substantiate claims for alternative materials or methods, the code official shall have the authority to require tests as evidence of compliance to be made at no expense to the jurisdiction.

+- [A] 105.3.1 Test methods.
 Test methods shall be as specified in this code or by other recognized test standards.
 In the absence of recognized and accepted test methods, the code official shall approve the testing procedures. - [A] 105.3.2 Testing agency.
-All tests shall be performed by an approved agency.

-- [A] 105.3.3 Test reports.
+Tests shall be performed by an approved agency. - [A] 105.3.3 Test reports.
 Reports of tests shall be retained by the code official for the period required for retention of public records. - [A] 105.4 Approved materials and equipment.
 Materials, equipment and devices approved by the code official shall be constructed and installed in accordance with such approval. - [A] 105.5 Material, equipment and appliance reuse.
 Materials, equipment, appliances and devices shall not be reused unless such elements have been reconditioned, tested and placed in good and proper working condition and approved.